 SPECT (single photon emission computed tomography) – advantages and disadvantages

-Important advantages of SPECT are that it has been extensively validated and has a good sensitivity, compared to other methods of assessment of myocardial viability.
+Advantages: Important advantages of single photon emission computed tomography (SPECT) are that it has been extensively validated and has a good sensitivity, compared to other methods of assessment of myocardial viability.
 Cost of SPECT is lower than PET (positron emission tomography) imaging and is more widely available than PET in most regions.
 SPECT can be used in the presence of cardiac implantable electronic devices (CIED) while cardiac magnetic resonance (CMR) imaging has important limitations in this setting.

 - Emad F et al. Triple vessel coronary artery disease presenting as a markedly positive stress electrocardiographic test and a negative SPECT-TL scintigram: a case of balanced ischemia.
 Heart Int.
 2011 Sep 29; 6(2): e22.